lupeterm/pc-compression/README.md

 | ![Similarity Scores](figures/similarity.png) | ![Compression rates](figures/results_qual.png) |

 Complete results for bits per point, computation times, and encoded file size, all in relation to the point cloud size.<br>
-The legend shown in the bottom right plot applies to all subplots.

 ## Rationale
 In many real world robotics scenarios, point cloud geometries need to be exchanged between nodes in a system, e.g. ROS, LCM, or ZeroMQ.
 For instance, one of these nodes could be a Raspberry Pi that computes an unorganized point cloud (UPC) from a continuous stream of RGB-D data.
 Now, as this point cloud would be processed in in nodes further downstream inside the system, the entire UPC would have to be transmitted over a shared network between the nodes.